 In conclusion, the ability to think independently and critically is invaluable.
-As portrayed in all four sources, those who were naïve and innocent, such as the soldiers in “All Quiet on the Western Front” and “The Book Thief”, the dogs and sheep in “Animals”, and the uninformed voters portrayed in Schiffrin’s article, were all easily manipulated by figures of authority.
+As portrayed in all four sources, those who were naïve and innocent, such as the soldiers in All Quiet on the Western Front and The Book Thief, the dogs and sheep in “Animals”, and the uninformed voters portrayed in Schiffrin’s article, were all easily manipulated by figures of authority.
 Individuals who occupy positions of power use propaganda and disinformation to control the lower classes, and those who mindlessly conform and follow their superiors’ word are exploited.
 By limiting their freedom, education, and influences, powerful people can impose their own beliefs and ideologies upon the innocent, beating down their optimism and spirit, and converting them into submissive, compliant followers.
 Therefore, in order to combat propaganda and exploitation, the people must embrace critical thinking and educate themselves about the world around them.
 They must think for themselves as opposed to blindly repeating what they have been told by others, for an individual’s lack of independent, critical thought enables those who occupy positions of power to control and manipulate them.

 Works Cited: